Rilkon/adventofcode/README.md

 # 🎄 Advent of Code 🎄
-My Advent of Code solutions in Python (and maybe some in C#)
+My Advent of Code solutions in Python